ZizhuangCui/Demo-WishNGift/README.md

 This project contains a simple HTML file that you can view locally on your computer.
 Below are instructions on how to open the HTML file and view the webpage.

+## To view this activity diagram chart locally, you can:

+Copy this Mermaid code.
+Visit the Mermaid Live Editor (https://mermaid.live/).
+Paste the code into the editor and you will be able to see the visualised chart.

 ## How to View the HTML Page

 ### Method 1: Open Directly in a Browser